Skip to content

 Helm provider requires explicit pollSchedule

-The global polling.defaultSchedule in Keel's values only applies to the Kubernetes annotations provider.
-For Helm-managed releases, pollSchedule must be declared explicitly inside the release's own values:
+The global polling.defaultSchedule only applies to the Kubernetes annotations provider.
+For Helm-managed releases, pollSchedule must be declared in the release's own values:

 keel: